STMA Levy Vote Scheduled for November 2

-Fortunately, the District started the pandemic in solid financial condition, but even the most prudent of fiscal planning could not have anticipated these impacts and its effects on students, families, and school staff.
+Due to the pandemic, STMA is facing a perfect financial storm.
+Fortunately, STMA started the pandemic in solid financial condition, but even the most prudent of fiscal planning could not have anticipated these impacts and its effects on students, families, and staff.

 - Enrollment drives the funding formula.
-There has been a significant decrease in student enrollment in FY2021 largely due to the pandemic resulting in a revenue loss of $2.5 million.
+There was a significant decrease in student enrollment in FY2021 due to the pandemic.
 Further, stabilizing long-term student enrollment results in less revenue than previous years.
-Per a recent demographic study, the District projects steady but minimal enrollment growth through 2026.
-Enrollment is the central driver in revenue for the District.

 - The pandemic created significant and unforeseen expenses.
 These expenses include, but are not limited to, PPE, cleaning supplies, substitute staff, unemployment costs, technology, and more.

 - COVID-19 created unexpected disruptions in revenue.
 Loss of reliable revenue streams were temporarily halted including student activity fees, facility rentals, food services meals, and more.